OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 ![Vault AppRole login step used in a process](vault-approle-login-step-in-process.png)

-Once you've added the step, you can execute the step in a runbook or deployment process, and on successful execution, the sensitive output variable name containing the token is displayed in the Task log:
+Once you've filled in the parameters, you can execute the step in a runbook or deployment process, and on successful execution, the sensitive output variable name containing the token is displayed in the Task log:

 ![Vault AppRole login step task log](vault-approle-login-step-output-variable.png)

 In subsequent steps, the output variable `#{Octopus.Action[HashiCorp Vault - Login with AppRole].Output.AppRoleAuthToken}` can be used to authenticate, and retrieve secrets.

 :::hint
-**Tip:** Remember to replace `HashiCorp Vault - Login with AppRole` with the name of your step.
+**Tip:** Remember to replace `HashiCorp Vault - Login with AppRole` with the name of your step for any output variable names.
 :::

 ### AppRole best practises #{approle-best-practises}